sudeepy/sudeepy.github.io/_posts/2015-02-11-functional-mergesort.markdown

 layout: post
 title:  "Functional Merge Sort (in Swift)"
 date:   2015-02-11 09:17:00
 summary:    Over the past several months, I have been learning a lot about Swift and functional programming.
-As an exercise for myself, I tried implementing the classic merge sort algorithm in as much of a functional way as I could.
+As an exercise for myself, I tried implementing the classic merge sort algorithm following functional patterns.
 categories: functional programming swift sorting
 ---
 Over the past several months, I have been learning a lot about Swift and functional programming.
 As an exercise for myself, I tried implementing the classic merge sort algorithm following functional patterns.
 It was a pretty fun experiment, and I've documented it below.